IBMIXN/Audio-Adventure/README.md

 ##### Configure AWS CLI & Docker
 1. Setup *AWS CLI* on your local machine and download *SAM* for easier Lambda function management .
-You can find tutorials [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+You can find tutorials [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html). otherwise it is also possible to modify directly the config file located at `~/.aws/credentials `.
+You can find your *AWS
-You can find your *AWS CLI* tokens & passcode in the AWS console.
+ CLI* tokens & passcode
+ in the AWS console.
 2. (Optional) Install docker if you want to debug and test the function locally, you can find more info on this [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-test-and-debug.html). **note**: don't forget to start Docker Daemon.